-Emergency guardianships may also be available if it appears that there is imminent danger of serious impairment to the health or safety of the respondent or damage or dissipation to his property if immediate action is not taken.
-In an emergency proceeding, a hearing would be held within one week of the filing of an emergency petition and as in a regular guardianship proceeding, the burden would be on the Commonwealth to prove by clear and convincing evidence that an emergency guardian or conservator is necessary.
+Emergency guardianships may also be available if it appears that there is danger of serious impairment to the health or safety of the respondent or damage or dissipation to his or her property if immediate action is not taken.
+In an emergency proceeding, a hearing would be held within one week of the filing of an emergency petition and as in a regular guardianship proceeding, the burden would be on the Commonwealth to prove by clear and convincing evidence the need for the emergency appointment of a limited guardian or conservator.
 See KRS § 387.740